By Jill Brooke

 5) After planting, lay down a protective mulch of straw, chopped leaves or grass clippings.

-6) Plant in the autumn or if you can plant in spring.
+6) If you are planting in the spring.
 Garlic is ready to be plucked when the leaves turn yell0wish brown around late July.

 7) Now pull them from the ground and store them in a cool ventilated place for a few weeks to dry out.
 Then hen you will have so much garlic to enjoy for cooking meals.